 Privacy Act Statement.
-The Commission is authorized to collect the information provided by the requestor under Appropriations Act.
+The Commission is authorized to collect the information provided by the requestor under the Appropriations Act.
 The information is needed to process each request and to allow the Commission to reply appropriately.
 The requestor is not required to furnish the information, but failure to do so may prevent the request from being processed.
-The principal use is to process and respond to the request, but the Commission may disclose information to a Congressional office in response to an inquiry made on behalf of the requestor, to the Department of Justice, a court or other tribunal when the information is relevant and necessary to litigation, or to a contractor or another federal agency to help accomplish a function related to these guidelines.
+The principal use is to process and respond to the request, but the Commission may disclose information to a Congressional office, to the Department of Justice, a court or other tribunal when the information is relevant and necessary to litigation, or to a contractor or another federal agency to help accomplish a function related to these guidelines.